justojs/justo-assert-cli/README.md

 Assertion library for executed commands.

-*Proudly made in Valencia, Spain, EU.*
+*Proudly made with ♥ in Valencia, Spain, EU.*

 Features: